Nicolas-Paiva/my-swe-diary/README.md

 ### Oct 30th, 2023:

 Another week is starting and I have to practice more Linear Algebra.
-I am enjoying the C programming part of the course, but linear algebra and computer systems are pretty difficult for me right now
+I am enjoying the C programming part of the course, but linear algebra and computer systems are pretty difficult for me right now.

+### Nov 3, 2023:

+I have already submitted my assignment for Computer Ethics, and I am currently working on the Linear Algebra as well as the Computer Systems one.
+I am also trying to practice at least a little bit of C programming everyday.